adharshrj/adharshrj/README.md

 - 👋 Hi, I’m @adharshrj
 - 👀 I’m interested in ...
 Full-Stack Development
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...Design Patterns
 - 💞️ I’m looking to collaborate on ...
+OSS
 - 📫 How to reach me ...

 <!---